For All Students

-- We look forward to providing more programming, services, and events for the Fall 2021 semester with in-person events that meet the campus safety and health protocols.
+- We look forward to providing more programming, services, and events for the Spring 2022 semester with in-person events that meet the campus safety and health protocols.
 We will continue to offer virtual events.

 - Occupancy limitations for common spaces and lounges will be re-examined and these spaces will remain open for use.
 Please review posted signage for occupancy limits for common spaces and lounges.